Table of contents

 Sign up & Install

-First, we need to sign up to Liveblocks (side note: their website design is magical).
-Their free plan allows for 5 connections in one room, and up to 30 connections across all rooms.
+First, we need to sign up to Liveblocks (side note: their website's design is magical).
+Their free plan allows for unlimited rooms, and up to 5,000 connections per month.

 sk_live_xxxxxxxxxxxxxxxxxxxxxxxx